Fiji–New Zealand relations: Relations after the 2006 coup

-In December 2007, as part of sanctions, New Zealand controversially banned forty-seven Fiji children, aged 10 to 13, from entering New Zealand to participate in an international scouting event.
+In December 2007, as part of sanctions, New Zealand controversially banned forty-seven Fijian children, aged 10 to 13, from entering New Zealand to participate in an international scouting event.
 New Zealand's highly strained bilateral relations with Fiji attracted international comment when they led the two countries to a dispute over football.
 New Zealand was due to host a 2010 World Cup qualifying match between Fiji and New Zealand, but denied entry to the Fiji team's main goalkeeper, Simione Tamanisau, due to the latter's fiancée's father being a member of the Fijian military.

 In June 2008, Bainimarama stated that New Zealand and Australia were not genuinely trying to "move Fiji forward"; he described their pressure and demands as "insincere, hypocritical, unconstructive and obstructionist".
 He also stated that New Zealand and Australia "are condescending, hold neo-colonialist views and fail to recognise that Fiji is a sovereign state which needs to be treated with dignity and respect".
 Bainimarama added that "Australia and New Zealand are bent on sabotaging the efforts of the interim Government in building strong and accountable institutions" for Fiji.

 Clark has said New Zealand will ease sanctions in Fiji once progress towards democracy becomes apparent. ("We need to see a roadmap.
 We need to see benchmarks met.")
 Bainimarama has argued that such progress is already apparent. ("What else do they want?
 People come up and tell me you have to show us concrete steps – what further steps?")
 Clark has said New Zealand will help fund Fiji's election, when it takes place.

 In July 2008, Winston Peters met Bainimarama for the first time since the coup, in Fiji.
 The commodore raised the issue of New Zealand's sanctions, and Peters reaffirmed that sanctions would remain until the New Zealand government saw clear signs of an election being prepared.
 Later that month, Clark accused Bainimarama of being "guilty of rather serious crimes, such as treason".
 In September, she added that there would be no normalisation of New Zealand-Fiji relations until an elected government was back in power.

-On 15 December 2008 the New Zealand Government now under the leadership of John Key defied an ultimatum by Bainimarama threatening to expel New Zealand's acting high commissioner unless a visa is granted to the son, a Massey University student who is the son of Rupeni Nacewa, a secretary in the office of Fiji's president in Suva.
+On 15 December 2008, the New Zealand Government now under the leadership of John Key defied an ultimatum by Bainimarama threatening to expel New Zealand's acting high commissioner unless a visa is granted to the son, a Massey University student who is the son of Rupeni Nacewa, a secretary in the office of Fiji's president in Suva.